 - Discuss the problem with the student.

-- If the problem continues, write the student a letter describing the problem, and a statement of consequences if the behavior is not corrected.
+- If the problem continues, email the student describing the problem, and give a statement of consequences if the behavior is not corrected.
 (You may wish to give the student a particular time frame in which to correct the problem.)
-A copy of this letter must be sent to our office.
+A copy of this communication should be sent to our office.

 - If there is no correction of the behavior, the student's employment should be terminated.
 The employer should notify the student and should complete both a Job Termination Form and an Employee Performance Evaluation Form, being sure to state the reasons that the employee was terminated.

-Problems such as dishonesty or theft call for immediate dismissal from the Program.
+Problems such as dishonesty or theft call for immediate dismissal from the Federal Work-Study Program.
 Employers should contact us as soon as possible in such instances.

 If an employer initiates a termination for a non-negative reason, such as budgetary constraints or the completion of a project, the termination should be handled similar to a student-initiated termination with the employer giving the student at least two weeks notice.